iotml99/esp-at/ssl_cert_generator/CA_CERTIFICATE_BUNDLE_GUIDE.md

 ## Quick Start with Python Script

-**⚡ For a faster automated approach**, use the included Python script:
+**For a faster automated approach**, use the included Python script:

 ```bash
 # Generate important CA certificates automatically